suguk1052/ShoeRinsics/README.md

 width of 512&nbsp;pixels (while keeping the original aspect ratio) and saved under `results/shoerinsics/masked_images/` in the repository root.

+To instead generate a grayscale depth map where closer areas are darker and farther areas are brighter, run `grayscale2.py` with the same arguments as `grayscale.py`.

 ### Training

 <p align="justify">